What is Steam Distillation?

 Steam Distillation is a separation process for temperature sensitive substances.
 It is a particular type of distillation.
 Another way round it is a method for separating miscible liquid base depending upon their volatilities.
 For instance aromatic compounds.
 It plays a vital role in some industrial regions.
 Here no chemical reaction takes place.
 It is a physical process.

-Condensed liquid phase separates that are vaporized a water vapor carries compounds and they are placed in a condensation flask that is placed near by.
+Condensed liquid phase separates that are vaporized a water vapour carries compounds, and they are placed in a condensation flask that is placed nearby.
 Now distillation takes place at a lower temperature.
 Steam distillation can be applied in case if the substance is very sensitive to heat.
 Vapours are condensed after distillation process.

 Here vapour pressure is extracted independently by an individual constituent on its own.
 Vapour pressure of the system increases consequently.
-The two immiscible liquids starts to boil when the vapour pressure of these liquids outplace the atmospheric pressure.
+The two immiscible liquids starts to boil when the vapour pressure of these liquids out place the atmospheric pressure.
 Many organic compounds are insoluble in water.
-They can purified at an absolute temperature that is below the point where decomposition occurs.
+They can purify at an absolute temperature that is below the point where decomposition occurs.

 Steam distillation are widely used in the manufacturing of essential oils, for instance perfumes.
 This method uses a plant material that consists of essential oils.
 Mainly orange oil is extracted on a large scale in industries using this method.

 Application of steam distillation can be found in the production of consumer food products and petroleum industries.
 They are used in separation of fatty acids from mixtures.

 The procedure is referred to as steam distillation if water is used as one of the immiscible liquids.
 It is often used to purify liquids that at their usual boiling points decompose.
 For removing organic compounds from plant pieces, steam distillation is used.